cogsandsquigs/jundler/README.md

 > [!NOTE]
 > If Jundler is having issues with your TypeScript project, try running `jundler <path-to-nodejs-project> --bundle` to bundle your project manually.

+### My project is giving some weird erorr relating to `node-gyp`.
+What happened?

+This is a known issue with the Single Executable Application API.
+Jundler can't fix this for you (yet!), as it involves packaging the binary in such a way that the dependent API can use it as if it was installed on raw Node.js.
+If you're having issues with `node-gyp` or `node-pre-gyp`, please open an issue on the [Jundler GitHub repository](http://github.com/cogsandsquigs/jundler/issues).

 ### Does Jundler support cross-compilation?